9 Star Ki year calendar – day Stars and start of months

 How to read the day Ki Star calendar

-Use the day Star calendar in your 9 Ki Divination 九宮占卜 work, to forecast real (news) events and your personal life progression, past-present-future by the hand of annual- and monthly Luoshu, then if you will, you may want to include 9 Stars daily Luoshu.
+Use the day Star calendar in your 9 Ki Divination 九宮占卜 work, to forecast real (news) events alongside your annual- and monthly Luoshu.

 Table itself explains how to read this calendar, while I’ll add some slight considerations as you read on.

-Here proposal for day Ki Stars is courtesy Danny van den Berghe’s professional Four Pillars & Feng Shui 4.2 software, which I like to rely on for its accuracy:
+Here proposal for day Ki Stars is courtesy Danny van den Berghe – his professional Four Pillars & Feng Shui 4.2 software, which I personally like to rely on for its proven accuracy:

 • Formulae for day Ki Stars are quite involved.
 This software bases its day Ki calendar on formulae given in the only surviving Chinese Classic on the subject “Precious Sea Classic” – Bao Hai Jing 寶海經.